JayUdding/ai-daily-learning/README TERMINAL PROMPTS.md

 We see user name followed by possibly the directory we are in (ie. Desktop), followed by % sign.
 If we press return/enter then a new command line presents.
 Commands are only executed in the directory we are in at the moment.
-We can't interact with the terminal with the mouse.
+We can't interact with the terminal with the mouse (but we can use it to place the cursor).
 You can only use the arrow keys and keyboard.
+The UP arrow is useful to select previous commands used in the session.

+UP ARROW--goes through previous commands

+clear --use this to clear the terminal

+man--get to a manual

+itconfig --checks IP address and related

+netstat --lists network configurations

 **ls  list**